 This subject is part of the International Baccalaureate (IB) programme.

+Film studies is an open access creative course that requires no previous study of film or prior technical knowledge of film making.
 Students are guided in the analysis of films, film genre and the international film industry.
 They will also develop skills in filmmaking, scripting, editing, directing and producing.
 Students are assessed through practical filmmaking and written coursework.

 You will be assessed through the production of a documentary script, a presentation and production of a short film.
 Those studying Standard Level film studies will be assessed in the same way as those at Higher Level but the elements will be shorter.